rogeredthat/gokulkrishh.github.io/_drafts/how-to-setup-webpack-2.md

 ```

 Create `src/` directory as well.
 Now lets add [lodash](https://lodash.com) to dependencies in ```package.json``` by.

-From now on, I will be using `yarn` to install our dependencies.

 ```bash
 $ yarn add --dev lodash